barryclark/jekyll-now/_posts/2022-10-13-gnss-active-antenna-lna.md

 ![sparams_f](/images/post14/sparams_final_bfp740f.png)
 {:refdef}

-That is pretty screwed up since the input matching is miserable...
-I'll have to test the board and see how it ended up in the real thing.
+With a final NF of 1.02 and a gain of 26.4 dB, I find these results very hard to believe.
+So I'll have to test the board and see how it ended up in the real thing *Crossing my fingers*.
 Next post will be about the construction of the whole thing and the measurements of the prototype.
 Hopefully won't take so long to come out as this post.

 Stay tuned!